yrahul3910/programmable-resumes/README.md

 This section discusses the internal working of the system.
 If you are not a contributor to the project, you may ignore this section.

 The program starts by reading the Specfile.
 The Specfile is used to create a main Python file, which in turn is used to create a LaTeX file.
 Finally, this LaTeX file is processed using the command-line.
-The program is powered by pysh, a superset of Python that adds Shell functionality.
+The program is powered by [pysh](https://github.com/yrahul3910/pysh), a superset of Python that adds Shell functionality.
+Pysh has a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=RahulYedida.pysh-highlighting) for syntax highlighting.